d6t/d6t-python/blogs/top10-mistakes-coding.md

 # Top 10 Coding Mistakes Made by Data Scientists

 A data scientist is a "person who is better at statistics than any software engineer and better at software engineering than any statistician".
 Many data scientists have a statistics background and little experience with software engineering.
-I'm a top 1% ranked data scientist on Stackoverflow for python coding and work with a lot of (junior) data scientists.
+I'm a senior data scientist ranked top 1% on Stackoverflow for python coding and work with a lot of (junior) data scientists.
 Here is my list of 10 common mistakes I frequently see.

 ## 1. Don't share data referenced in code